uptimeDBA/cockroach-vb-cluster/cockroach-vb-cluster/cockroach-vb-cluster_configure_base_box.md

 2. Place the `cockroach-vb-cluster.zip` file into the `cockroach-vb-cluster` directory and unzip.
 (Check the unzip utility doesn't add the name of the zip file to the directory location or you will end up with `cockroach-vb-cluster\cockroach-vb-cluster`.)
 The zip file contains the Vagrant box file and other configuration scripts.

+### Files in the cockroach-vb-cluster.zip

+These are the files in the .zip file.

+- `clusterhosts` A hosts file containing the IP/hostname mapping for the cluster nodes.
+This file is not used by default but it can be added to the `hosts` file on your host machine to provide name resolution on the Host-only (192.168.56.0) network.

+- `CockroachDB_<version>.box` This is the Vagrant base box file.
+The version number relates to version of the VirtualBox Guest Additions that is installed.
+See the [Guest Additions][about_guest_additions] section on what happens if your version of VirtualBox is different from the Guest Additions installed in the base box.

+- `insecure_private_key` This is the Vagrant insecure private key.

+- `insecure_private_key.ppk` This is the Vagrant insecure private key in PuTTy format.
+If you have a Windows host, you can use this key to connect to a cluster machine using PuTTY from Windows.

+- `node_provision.bash` This is the machine provisioning script that Vagrant runs the first time a machine is booted.
+It does things like install the lastest version of cockroachDB onto the node and creates the SSL certificates and keys etc.

+- `Vagrantfile` This is the configuration file Vagrant uses to start and manage the cluster.

 ## Add the CockroachDB Box to Vagrant

 1. On the host machine, at the command prompt, in the `cockroach-vb-cluster` direcory, execute the `vagrant box add --name CockroachDB CockroachDB.box` command.